juicetin/workflow-take-home-assignment/README.md

 + testing
   + we would want contract testing to ensure the behaviour we assume in the mocks, match the real API behaviour
     + an appropriate time to do this could be in CI on PR merge only
+  + integration testing - hitting the endpoints on a running instance of the application to check we are actually able to integrate with 3rd party services correctly

+---

 ## 🛠️ Tech Stack